floweredscarf/su25/labs/lab17/index.md

 list.
 These lists are called adjacency lists, as each element in the list represents a neighbor of the vertex.

-The array of adjacency lists that represents the above graph looks like this:
+The array of adjacency lists (using linked lists) that represents the above graph looks like this:

 ![adjacency-list](img/adjacency-list.png)

 Another data structure we could use to represent the edges in a graph is called an *adjacency matrix*.
 In this data structure, we have a two dimensional array of size $$N \times N$$ (where $$N$$ is the number of vertices) which contains boolean values.
-The (*i*, *j*)th entry of this matrix is true when there is an edge from *i* to *j* and false when no edge exists.
-Thus, each vertex has a row and a column in the matrix, and the value in that table says true or false whether or not that edge exists.
+The entry (*i*, *j*) in this matrix is true when there is an edge from *i* to *j*, and false when no such edge exists.
+Thus, each vertex has a row and a column in the matrix, and the boolean values in that row/column represent the existence of outgoing/incoming edges to/from each other vertex.

 The adjacency matrix that represents the above graph looks like this:

 ![adjacency-matrix](img/adjacency-matrix.png)

 What will this matrix will look like for an *undirected* graph?
-Discuss with your partner.
+Discuss with someone in your lab.
 Considering drawing out the matrix and trying to notice some patterns.

 ## Discussion: Representation